 – Michel de Montaigne

 Receiving criticism in the workplace can be uncomfortable or, at worst, detrimental to the career’s employee.
-Here are some Do’s and Don’ts of dealing criticism in the workplace.
+Here are some Do’s and Don’ts of dealing with criticism in the workplace.

 Don’t: Take it Personal